V0LD3M0R7/HS-allow-ping/README.md

 ## HOW TO USE THE SCRIPT:
 1. shutdown Hunt: Showdown and your Steam client
-2. download `hunt_mp.sh`, enable execution and run it in terminal
+2. download and run in terminal:
-3. after the script is finished, start your game and check server status of your game
+	- `hunt_mp.sh` for Debain/Ubuntu
-    - try connecting to online match, if the game does not kick you, you're good to go
+	- `hunt_mp_wide.sh` for Fedora
-4. if you still get errors or get kicked, use the `hunt_mp_wide.sh` script
+3. after the script is finished, start your game and check server status of your game.
+Also try connecting to online match.
+If the game does not kick you, you're good to go

 ### How does it work?